anand-tummapudi/anand-shopping/README.md

 # anand-shopping
-An online shopping application end to end
+An online shopping application end to end using spring framework.